Skip to main content

 You can resume a conversation in two ways:

-First, the Resume conversation icon picks up from the last query in a conversation.
+• Click the Resume conversation icon to pick up from the last query in a conversation.

 Copilot History